Nil-Andreu/leads-manager/README.md

 ## 12. Implementing Redux: reducers
 We are now going to create the rootReducer.
 For this, we create the folder reducers inside of the src folder, and create a new file called index.js.

+Reducers is just a meeting place for all the other reducers.
+So we are going to have a leads reducers, which handles the state that has to do with leads.

+We are going to have an auth reducer, which handles authentication.

+Also an error reducer to handle the errors.

+So we are going to import combineReducers, which will have all the reducers that we will have.

+Inside of the App.js, we are going to bring in a couple of things:
+- store:
+- provider: which will make it possible to use Redux with React.